 - Quality control isn’t the best on some of the cheaper, entry-level models.

-Top model for beginners: Epiphone SG Special Vintage Edition
+Top model for Newbies: Epiphone SG Special Vintage Edition

 The Epiphone SG Special Vintage Edition copies the iconic look of the genuine model and delivers a solid-playing guitar at an incredible value.

 For the price, you’ll be surprised at the tone this SG produces.
-If you compare it side-by-side to the genuine Gibson model, there is a noticeable difference in sound, but for beginners, you can definitely learn on this model.
+If you compare it side-by-side to the genuine Gibson model, there is a noticeable difference in sound, but for new players, you can definitely learn on this model.

 Top model for experienced players: Epiphone Les Paul Standard ‘50s Electric Guitar